Dominic Barton: Career

 After graduating, Barton worked briefly as a currency analyst for N M Rothschild & Sons in London.

+McKinsey

 In 1986 he was hired by McKinsey & Company to work in the company's Toronto office and worked from that office as a management consultant for eleven years.

 Barton was elected to the position of Global Managing Director, a role that he served in from 2009 to 2018.
 After this role, Barton became Global Managing Director Emeritus for a year while accepting a broader range of philanthropic and advisory positions.
 From 2018 to 2019 he was chairman of natural resources giant Teck, one of the largest exporters of steel-making coal in the world.
-One employee resigned from McKinsey because of the increased work McKinsey did with Teck in that year, including projects titled “Coal Processing Optimization" and "Drill and Blast.
-On September 5, 2019, he was appointed as the Canadian Ambassador to the People’s Republic of China.
+One employee resigned from McKinsey because of the increased work McKinsey did with Teck in that year, including projects titled "Coal Processing Optimization" and "Drill and Blast.
+On September 5, 2019, he was appointed as the Canadian Ambassador to the People's Republic of China.